kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 - [CI/CD tools comparison](https://neptune.ai/blog/continuous-integration-continuous-deployment-tools-for-machine-learning)
 - [CircleCI](https://circleci.com/)
 - [Travis CI](https://www.travis-ci.com/)
-- [GitLab](https://about.gitlab.com/) GitHub and GitLab are remote server repositories based on GIT.
+- [GitLab](https://about.gitlab.com/) and [GitHub](https://github.com/) are remote server repositories based on GIT.
 GitHub is a collaboration platform that helps review and manage codes remotely.
 GitLab is the same but is majorly focused on DevOps and CI/CD.
 </details>

 ***